-Update 3,Nov 2016: When I wrote this post, there we lot of opinions/comments (in my older blog) about how I am wrong in thinking about choosing NoSQL datastore is very much like choosing a data structure when writing a program.
+Update 3,Nov 2016: When I first wrote this post, there were a lot of opinions/comments (in my older blog) about how I am wrong in thinking about choosing a datastore is almost like choosing a data structure when writing a program.
 Here is an excerpt from Nathan Marz’s book “Big Data: principles and best practices of scalable real-time data systems” that supports my views.
-There is nothing great than getting your ideas validated by smarter people.
+There is nothing satisfying than getting your ideas validated by smarter people than you are.

 Original post: Making technology choices, be it choosing commercial products or open-source are becoming increasingly difficult for organisations.
 Especially, since bigdata became a buzzword everyone wants to move to NoSQL world leaving RDBMs without fully understanding the underlying concepts.
 Choosing a datastore can be intuitive based on your use cases and here is my take.
 The book ‘The art of choosing’ by the Canadian B-School professor Sheena Iyengar and this post overlaps only in terms of the title and not the concepts explained.
 BTW, the word ‘app’ in the title isn’t a shorthand for mobile apps, it generally denotes all kinds of software applications.